 In 2018, the Danish universities together with the Danish Ministry of Higher Education and Science published Strategi for nationalt samarbejde om digital forskningsinfrastruktur with the purpose of strengthening cooperation between the universities when it comes to research e-infrastructure.
 In 2020, the new DeiC organization opened 5 calls to establish the national HPC services.
 The SDU eScience Center together with consortia partners AAU, AU and DTU signed collaborative agreements with DeiC (Danish e-infrastucture Coorperation) for the new HPC centers.
 The agreements include the establishment of four national HPC systems and a software development project for the national service portal.
-The eScience Center plays a coordinating role in the consortia for HPC Type 1 (SDU, AU and AAU), Type 3 and Project 5 (SDU, AU and DTU).
+The eScience Center plays a coordinating role in the consortia for DeiC Interactive HPC (SDU, AU and AAU), DeiC Large Memory HPC and the DeiC Integration Portal (SDU, AU and DTU).

 Access to the one of the fastest supercomputers in the world is not only a great opportunity for Danish researchers, it also bodes well for the part that Danish research will play in future breakthroughs in science.
 LUMI (Large Unified Modern Infrastructure) is a pan-European pre-exascale supercomputer, able to provide computing power of up to 552 petaflops.
 SDU and the other Danish universities participate in LUMI under DeiC, and at SDU, the eScience Center provides the related user support as part of the SDU Front Office.

 The EuroHPC Competence Center (or EuroHPC CC) is a large EU-project, joining 34 European countries in the effort to develop and expand HPC competences in each country.
 The Danish branch of this project (Danish National Competence Center or DK-NCC) is a collaboration between the 8 Danish universities and DeiC.
 DK-NCC coordinates efforts to facilitate HPC activities, identify and develop HPC competences, especially amongst small and medium-sized businesses, and establish an HPC community in Denmark which encompasses industry, universities and public administration.
-Specifically, the SDU eScience Center is responsible for the collaboration with industry.
+Specifically, the SDU eScience Center was responsible for the collaboration with industry during the first phase of the project (from 2020-2022).

 PRACE (Partnership for Advanced Computing in Europe) is an international non-for-profit association with 26 member countries that gives researchers access to a pan-European supercomputing infrastructure through a peer review process.
 PRACE’s mission is to enhance European competitiveness for the benefit of society and to strengthen the European industry’s use of HPC.
-The SDU eScience center is part of the PRACE-6IP project.
+The SDU eScience center was part of the PRACE-6IP project (2019-2022).

 Research areas such as genetics, cancer and precision medicine generate vast amounts of data and require a significant amount of computer power.
 They also require HPC facilities that meet the appropriate security standards for sensitive personal data.
 As the first DeiC national HPC provider in Denmark, the SDU eScience Center has obtained the ISO27001 certification, an internationally recognized golden standard for Information Security Management.
 The Center has established a data processing agreement with the region and it is able to provide HPC services for researchers from OUH.